Menu

 Last Updated January 24, 2024

-Impact of the Tohoku-Pacific Ocean Earthquake in Yokohama Port
+About the impact of the Tohoku-Pacific Ocean Earthquake at Yokohama Port

-The message of Director City of Yokohama, Port and Harbor Bureau will be posted on March 11, 2011.
+City of Yokohama, Port and Harbor Bureau's message is posted on the March 11, 2011 off the Pacific coast of Tohoku Earthquake.

-Following the Tohoku-Pacific Ocean Earthquake that occurred on March 11, 2011, we were deeply hurt by the devastating damage in areas centered on the Tohoku region.
+In the wake of the Tohoku-Pacific Ocean Earthquake that occurred on March 11, I am deeply sorry for the enormous damage in the region, mainly in the Tohoku region.

-At Yokohama Port, although some of the port facilities were damaged, emergency construction has already been completed and the port function has been restored as usual.
-In addition, we are compiling a supplementary budget and are making every effort to complete maintenance.
+At Yokohama Port, although some port facilities were damaged, emergency construction has already been completed and the port functions as usual have been restored.
+In addition, we are formulating a supplementary budget and making every effort to complete maintenance.

-In addition, nine cities, including Yokohama, urgently requested the Prime Minister to ensure a stable supply of fuel for shipping, cargo handling machinery, trucks, and trucks.
+In addition, nine prefectures, including Yokohama City, urgently requested the Prime Minister to ensure a stable supply of fuel for shipping, cargo handling machinery, trucks, etc.

-In addition, in response to the accident at the Tokyo Electric Power Company's Fukushima Daiichi Nuclear Power Station, Yokohama City has released radiation measurement data of radiation dose [γ (gamma)] by the Institute of Environmental Science.
-As of noon on March 18, it is 33 nanogray hour [nGy / h], and no numerical value affecting health is shown. ※。
+In addition, in response to the accident at the Tokyo Electric Power Company's Fukushima Daiichi Nuclear Power Station, Yokohama City has released measurement data of radiation dose [γ (gamma) line] by the Institute for Environmental Science, 33 nanograys per hour [nGy/h] as of noon on March 18, and no numerical value affecting health has been shown. ※。

-The Ministry of Land, Infrastructure, Transport and Tourism is also providing information on measurement data for Yokohama and Tokyo on its website (English version available).
+The Ministry of Land, Infrastructure, Transport and Tourism is also providing measurement data for Yokohama and Tokyo on its website (with English version).

 ◆Message from Director City of Yokohama, Port and Harbor Bureau (as of March 18, 2011)